Carbon emitted by West Sussex County Council

 - Low energy lighting upgrade at Littlehampton Library.
 We predict an annual financial savings of £1,767 and an annual carbon saving of 3.4 tonnes.

-- LED upgrade at Horsham Library has been delivered.
+- LED upgrade at Horsham Library.

 - Installation of better building management systems, improved insulation and upgraded lighting both in our own buildings but also in street lights across the County.

 - We have invested in renewable energy, and have solar installations on a number of our buildings including Worthing Library, Horsham Library and Northleigh, Chichester.

 - We have also achieved some carbon savings by reducing the number of buildings we own and operate.